2014 United States House of Representatives elections in Maine: District 2

 The 2nd district covers 27326 sqmi, comprising nearly 80% of the state's total land area.
 It is the largest district east of the Mississippi River and the 24th-largest overall.
 It is the second-most rural district in the United States, with 72.11% of its population in rural areas, behind only Kentucky's 5th congressional district.
 It includes most of the land area north of the Portland and Augusta metropolitan areas, including the cities of Bangor, Lewiston, Auburn and Presque Isle.
-The incumbent is Democrat Mike Michaud, who has represented the district since 2003.
-He was re-elected with 58% of the vote in 2012 and the district has a PVI of D+2.
+The incumbent Democrat Mike Michaud, who had represented the district since 2003, did not seek re-election, and was selected as the Democratic nominee for governor of Maine in the 2014 election.
+He was re-elected with 58% of the vote in 2012, and the district had a PVI of D+2.

-Michaud did not seek re-election, and was selected as Democratic nominee for Governor of Maine in the 2014 election.